Deybacsi/trse-docs/constants/README.md

 # Constants

-This folder contains constant values and configuration files used throughout the project.
+The `constants` folder contains configuration files and constant values used across the TRSE project.